csabagabor/Execution-History-Recorder--Intellij-IDEA-Plugin/docs/index.md

 ## Issues and limitations
 > Note: **only for debug purposes, not for general use:** There is a hack to enable and see debug logs in a JFrame.
 To enable it, just write `HISTORY_MAGIC` inside the exclude packages menu in the Run Configuration tab.
 A new Window will pop up.
 You can then open an issue on Github and attach the log messages.
 This will help me solve the problem...
 After you are done, remove `HISTORY_MAGIC` from the exclude list.
-1. Currently does not work with Maven.
+1. Currently does not work well with the Maven Template inside IntelliJ.
+The settings Tab is not shown.
+This means that include/exclude filters cannot be set.
 This will be fixed.
 2. **Only a single application can be recorded in the same project at a given time.
 Trying to record multiple apps will result in race confitions.**
 3. Sometimes the recorder icon dissapears or becomes grey.
 In this case click on the Console Window(where the logs appear) next to the icon.